decaporg/decap-cms/website/site/content/docs/authentication-backends.md

     auth_url: https://my-hosted-gitlab-instance.com/oauth/authorize
     ```

+Note that in both cases, GitLab will also provide you with a client secret.
+You should _never_ store this in your repo or reveal it in the client.

 ## Bitbucket Support

 Netlify CMS is meant to be platform agnostic, so we’re always looking to expand the ecosystem and